 - Performing statistical analysis to refine models

-- Keeping up to date with news from the field of machine learning
+- Keeping up to date with machine learning news and developments

 - Maintaining NLP libraries and frameworks